Mac Musings

 The Exclamation Point!

 Malady would have us move the exclamation point to the same key as the question mark, reasoning that all the punctuation symbols should be clustered together.
-While that's certainly logical, the exclamation point has been located at shift-1 since the early days of computing, and this mapping was also fairly common in the typewriter era.
+While that’s certainly logical, the exclamation point has been located at Shift-1 since the early days of computing, and this mapping was also fairly common in the typewriter era.

 iOS Keys

-Adding the ".com" key to iOS was pure genius, and including the @ key on the main keyboard was also a very smart move.
-With the Caps Lock key gone or relocated, that could be a great spot for the ".com" key.
+Adding the “.com” key to iOS was pure genius, and including the @ key on the main keyboard was also a very smart move.
+With the Caps Lock key gone or relocated, that could be a great spot for a “.com” key.

 Seems reasonable.